 “It was a squirrel.”
 Adiscordia interrupted.

-Grizelda was confused, unable to think as deeply about such concepts due to only 4 years of experience.
+Grizelda was confused and unable to think as deeply about such concepts due to only four years of experience.
 Adiscordia thought about it, her eyes squinting in deep thought.
 “They become like guardian angels?”

 “Absolutely,” Katherine responded.
 “Between the time of their death, and the time that their mission begins, their soul is cleansed from unfortunate memories and sent to an inhuman vessel.
 You never truly know if an animal is a vessel for a guardian waiting for their heart, or meat.”

 The more Grizelda thought about it the more she found hope.
 “Can I get special powers when I die?” she asked standing up in excitement.

 “Anyone can if they live a blameless noble life.”
 Katherine smiled.

 Grizelda grabbed her doll and began flapping her arms before rushing between trees.
 “I want to be a bird!
 I’m going to fly high in the sky and see everything!”
 She exclaimed.